fable-compiler/fable-compiler.github.io/docs/docs/your-fable-project/author-a-fable-library.md

 - `fable-all`: Package is compatible with all Fable targets.

     :::warning
-    A package can only be compatible with all the target if it depends only packages that are also compatible with all the targets.
+    A package can be compatible with all targets if it depends only on packages that are also compatible with all targets.

-    A package compatible with all the targets cannot be a binding as bindings are target specific.
+    A package compatible with all targets cannot be a binding, as these are target-specific.
     :::

 Example:

-If your package support only JavaScript you need to use `fable-javascript`
+If your package supports only JavaScript you need to use `fable-javascript`

-If your package support both JavaScript and Python, you need to use `fable-javascript` and `fable-python`
+If your package supports both JavaScript and Python, you need to use `fable-javascript` and `fable-python`

 </li>